Your Horse’s Skin in Winter

 Winter is a great time for most horses – they seem to enjoy the cold weather, sometimes the cold weather friskies are outta hand, they are not plagued by bugs, and often their exercise schedule is reduced because of lack of daylight.
 What horse doesn’t love that?

-But the winter can also create its own problems when it comes to your horse’s skin.
+Winter can create its own problems when it comes to your horse’s skin.

 - This is because of a few reasons – less sunlight, more hair, it just happens that way, bacteria, lots of factors.